-We talked about the evolution of high heels and about how they shifted from men usage to women’s one.
-But do women still wear high heels?
-I think I can be counted as one of those women that don’t wear high heels anymore.
+We talked about the evolution of high heels and how they shifted from men usage to women’s one.
+But, do women still wear high heels?
+I think I can be counted as one of those women that don’t wear them anymore, at least daily.
 Younger Millennials were born in an era where high heels are not more necessary in the workplace and are not recognized as such a feminine symbol anymore.
-Nonetheless, when it comes to important events and ceremonies, or when I want to boost my confidence and transform my look I definitely become a high heels addicted.
+Nonetheless, when it comes to important events and ceremonies, or when I want to boost my confidence and transform my look I definitely become an addicted.

 If you say high heels, I’ll reply Louboutin (yes, I hope I’ll own one pair sooner or later!)
 I don’t know if you are aware of it but his quotes about high heels are really famous!
 Here a few: